Gestational Diabetes Mellitus (GDM)

 How is GDM diagnosed?

-Through a glucose screening test between 24-28 weeks of pregnancy.
+Through a screening test, typically an oral glucose tolerance test (OGTT), between 24 and 28 weeks of pregnancy.

-Increases risk of high birth weight, premature birth, and respiratory issues.
+Increased risk of macrosomia (excessive birth weight), premature birth, and respiratory distress syndrome.

 If you have any feedback, please get in touch.